RobinsonMann/uBlockPurityCosmeticFiltering/README.md

-# uBlockPurityCosmeticFiltering
+# uBlock Purity Cosmetic Filtering

-This project contains a set of uBlock Origin rules designed to remove unneeded elements from popular websites that are inserted as a distraction
+This project contains a set of uBlock Origin rules designed to remove unneeded elements from popular websites.

 ## How to install

 1. Menu -> More Tools -> Extensions